School Code of Behaviour

 Procedures

-1. Principal to be contacted and where possible to attend to incident (Check Five)
+1. Principal/Deputy Principal to be contacted and where possible to attend to incident (Check Five).

-2. Incident Report Sheet to be filled out and returned to Principal
+2. Incident Report Sheet to be filled out and returned to the Principal/Deputy Principal.

-3. Parents to be notified using standard letter and/or by phone call and where deemed necessary invited to meet Principal
+3. Parents to be notified using standard letter and/or by phone call and where deemed necessary invited to meet the Principal/Deputy Principal.

 4. Parents and pupil will be given an opportunity to respond.